─────────

 Handedness has an influence over things like normal maps, object transforms, rigs and animations.

 Normal maps can either be in the Open GL or Direct X format.
 To switch between the formats, one can invert the textures green channel, check some invert button in a software or manually edit the normal map in Photoshop.
 One should however always try to stick with the Open GL format as is make the most sense visually and is broadly accepted as the industry standard.
-Funnily enough Unreal uses the inferior Direct X format.
+Funnily, enough Unreal uses the inferior Direct X format.
 To fix one’s normal maps non-destructively in Unreal, one can simply enable the “Flip Green Channel” in the texture settings.

 Here’s a list of which software uses what format (some software allows for switching between Open GL and Direct X):